nicopujia/website/content/a2c.md

 From October 18th to 26th, 2025, I traveled to San Francisco, CA, USA, for the Puentes program, a high-performance tech and entrepreneurship immersion.
 I personally funded the flight tickets ($1,051 USD) from my internship savings.
 The program covered housing and most meals.
 This trip was strictly for professional development and networking within the technology sector, which is my field of interest.-->

+### Challenges

+- Math & Reading were very similar to SAT, so it's worth practicing it despite it's not required.
+- For Writing I really recommend practicing typing fast and learning [touch typing](https://www.typingclub.com/), so you can simply transcribe your thoughts.

+### Interview (parents included)

+Mostly informational, no prep required at all.

 ## 🌐 Common App

 ### Personal Essay